- Women's Health Overview

 - Women who had their final menstrual periods within 12 months of their mammograms.

-When should I be screened?
+When should I schedule a mammogram?

 If you're at high risk of breast cancer due to a family history of the disease or other factors, your doctor may recommend that you be tested more often and at an earlier age.